National Parks Development Committee

-The National Parks Development Committee (NPDC) is an agency of the Department of Tourism of the Philippines that is mandated to develop, preserve, and manage Rizal and Paco Parks in Manila and other parks that may be assigned to it.
-Its main office is located in the Old Planetarium Building, P. Burgos Drive, Rizal Park, Luneta, Manila.
+The National Parks Development Committee (NPDC) is an agency of the Department of Tourism (DOT) of the Philippines that is mandated to develop, preserve, and manage Rizal Park (Luneta) and Paco Park in Manila and other parks that may be assigned to it.
+Its main office is located in the Old Planetarium Building, Padre Burgos Avenue, Rizal Park, Ermita, Manila.
 Both the Executive Director and the Deputy Executive Director are appointed by the President of the Philippines.